-- b.
-Opposer's mark is composed of only the words 'nature's' and 'plus', whereas Respondent-Applicant's NATURALLY PLUS LOGO is a distinct combination of words shapes, and devices.
-In fact, Respondent-Applicant's mark is described in its application as being 'composed of the words 'naturally' and 'plus' in two lines, all the letters in bold upper case font inside a darkly shaded diamond-like device, a small lightly shaded leaf-like device above the word 'naturally''.
-A copy of the Application No. 4-2010-501506, as obtained from the IPOPhil's trademark search engine, is herewith attached as Exhibit 5. - Opposer's NATURE'S PLUS has three (3) syllables, whereas the word component NATURALLY PLUS in Respondent-Applicant's mark has five (5); - d.
+'NATURE'S' and 'PLUS', whereas Respondent-Applicant's mark is composed of the words 'NATURALLY' and 'PLUS';

+'The mark is composed of the words 'naturally' and 'plus', the starting letters N and P in bold upper case font and the other letters in bold lower case font.'

+A copy of Application No. 4-2010-501507, as obtained from the IPOPHL's trademark search engine, is herewith attached as Exhibit 5.

+- d.
+Opposer's NATURE'S PLUS has three (3) syllables, whereas Respondent-Applicant's NATURALLY PLUS has five (5); - e.
+The fonts used for each trademark are also distinctively different.
+From the visual representations above, it is clear that Opposer's mark appears in serif typeface, while Respondent-Applicant's NATURALLY PLUS appears in a sans-serif typeface; - f.
 Not only is the word 'NATURE'S' spelled differently, but it also holds an entirely different meaning and connotation from the word 'NATURALLY'.
 According to the Merriam-Webster dictionary, the word 'NATURE', as it is used in Opposer's mark, is a noun referring to a 'controlling and creative force in the universe', or 'the external world in its entirety'.
-On the other hand, the word 'NATURALLY', as used in Respondent-Applicant's mark, is an adverb meaning 'according to the usual course of things' or 'without artificial aid'. - "3.4 It has been held that in determining whether two marks or trade names are confusingly similar, the test is not simply to take their words and compare their spelling and pronunciation.
+On the other hand, the word 'NATURALLY', as used in Respondent-Applicant's mark, is an adverb meaning 'according to the usual course of things' or 'without artificial aid'.

+"3.4 It has been held that in determining whether two marks or trade names are confusingly similar, the test is not simply to take their words and compare their spelling and pronunciation.
 Rather, it is to consider the two marks or trade names in their entirety, as they appear in the respective labels in relation to the goods to which they are attached.
 [Bristol Meyers Co. v.
-Director of Patents, 17 SCRA 128] - "3.5 A visual presentation of the labels or hang tags is the best argument for one or the other.
+Director of Patents, 17 SCRA 128]

+"3.5 A visual presentation of the labels or hang tags is the best argument for one or the other.
 Competing labels must be compared.
 Inspection should be undertaken from the viewpoint of the prospective buyer.
 The mark complained of should be compared and contracted with the purchaser's memory, not juxtaposition, of the marks said to be infringed.
-Some factors such as sound appearance, form, style, shape, size or format, color, ideas connoted by the mark and lettering in which the words appear may be considered. - "3.6 Replicated below, for this Honorable Office's reference, are the competing trademarks as they appear on some of the parties' respective goods:
+Some factors such as sound appearance, form, style, shape, size or format, color, ideas connoted by the mark and lettering in which the words appear may be considered.

+"3.6 Replicated below, for this Honorable Office's reference, are the competing trademarks as they appear on some of the parties' respective goods:

 "3.7 As seen from the above, not only is the appearance of the packaging of the respective parties' products remarkably different, but Opposer's mark NATURE'S PLUS and Respondent-Applicant's mark NATURALLY PLUS, as they appear on the goods' labels and/or packaging, could not be any more divergent from each other.
-Respondent-Applicant's NATURALLY PLUS LOGO appears so prominently on its labels and in a manner and style so diverse from the Opposer, that it precludes any confusion or mistake in the minds of the purchasing public.
+Respondent-Applicant's NATURALLY PLUS mark appears so prominently on its labels and in a manner and style so diverse from the Opposer, that it precludes any confusion or mistake in the minds of the purchasing public.